About the Physics Program

 The courses for the 36-hour physics-mathematics major include such subject areas as modern university physics, electromagnetism, intermediate mechanics, applied calculus, numerical analysis, and mathematical modeling.
 There is also a 20-hour minor available.

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the physics program at Spring Arbor University in the undergraduate catalog.
+View the course requirements, layout, course descriptions and a sample four-year plan, and learn more about the physics program at Spring Arbor University, all in the undergraduate catalog.

 The physics-mathematics major is a possible preparation for careers in business, industry, or graduate school in medicine, dentistry, veterinary medicine, pharmacy, law and engineering.
 (Additional chemistry and biology courses will be needed where appropriate.)
 The American Institute of Physics posts information on careers in physics at www.aip.org.